mayasaffron/Kaur-Health/README.md

 <div><a href="#table-of-contents">Back to top</a></div>

 ## Features Left to Implement
-When a user tries to add blog post, currently due to the slug, I have put some defensive programming so that if a user tries to add a post, with an exisiting blog posts name, they will get an errro message.
+- When a user tries to add blog post, currently due to the slug, I have put some defensive programming so that if a user tries to add a post, with an exisiting blog posts name, they will get an errro message.
 However ideally, if developing this site further, i would like to add 'title comparison/ checks' to the form validatioon, or use AJAX to esssntially check the title as the user types it and pause them there, if the title is preexitisng.
+- Honeypot admin
+- AJAX requests for the user to update and make blog posts in the page as opposed to in seperate pages.

 ## Defensive Design
 ### Error views (404 and 500 error)